-Just one caveat: you’ll need a pretty big audience to get reliable results.
+You'll need a pretty big audience to get reliable results.
 This tool can help you figure out how big it needs to be.
-Here, also, is a good article on how to conduct these tests in a way that wouldn’t make a seasoned statistician chuckle.
+Here, also, is a good article on how to conduct these tests in a way that wouldn't make a seasoned statistician chuckle.

-We’d like you to watch this video.
+I'd like you to watch this video.

 This is Mouse.
-You could call him our mascot, but he’s really just everyone’s best friend.
+You could call him my mascot, but he's really just everyone's best friend.
 Here he is doing some cool tricks.
 (Consider it a treat for making it to the end of this post!)

-Are we conducting a split test right now?
+Am I conducting a split test right now?
 Maaaaaaybe.